willeatherly/RDP-Persistent-Service/README.md

 ## What does it do?

-This magical service turns on RDP every 30 seconds on a users computer.
+This service turns on RDP every 30 seconds on a users computer.
 If the service is turned off, the device will shut down.

 ## Usage

-To use, you need to load it into a users computer then run as a scheduled task.
+To use, follow the installation link at the end of this readme.
+It is recommended that you set the task to start at boot, though this is not required for the service to funciton.

 Permissions: Administrator